Oxsomi/core3/docs/graphics_api.md

 #### drawIndirect

-Same as draw except the GPU reads the parameters of the draw from a GPUBuffer.
+Same as draw except the device reads the parameters of the draw from a DeviceBuffer.

 - buffer: a buffer with the DrawCallUnindexed or DrawCallIndexed struct(s) depending on the 'indexed' boolean.
 Buffer needs to enable Indirect usage to be usable by indirect draws.
 - bufferOffset: offset into the draw call buffer.
 Align to 16-byte for optimal result.
 - bufferStride: stride of the draw call buffer.
 If 0 it will be defaulted to tightly packed (16 or 24 byte depending on if it's indexed or not).
 Has to be bigger or equal to the current draw call struct size.
 - drawCalls: how many draw calls are expected to be filled in this buffer.
 A draw can also set the draw parameters to zero to disable it (instanceCount / index / vertexCount), though for that purpose drawIndirectCount is recommended.
 Make sure the buffer has `U8[stride][maxDrawCalls]` allocated at bufferOffset.
 - indexed: if the draw calls are indexed or not.
-The GPU can't combine non indexed and indexed draw calls, so if you want to combine them you need to do this as two separate steps.
+The device can't combine non indexed and indexed draw calls, so if you want to combine them you need to do this as two separate steps.
   - If not indexed; the buffer takes a DrawCallUnindexed struct: U32 vertexCount, instanceCount, vertexOffset, instanceOffset.
   - Otherwise; the buffer takes a DrawCallIndexed struct: U32 indexCount, instanceCount, indexOffset, I32 vertexOffset, U32 instanceOffset.